-In addition to the local EMSI Program Market Demand Data , the Design and Manufacturing program provides training to many other areas.
+In addition to the local EMSI Program Market Demand Data, the Design and Manufacturing program provides training to many other areas.
 DeAnza offers the only Design and CNC program in the surrounding counties.
 As of 2018 DeAnza serves a vast area, such as Monterey, San Benito, Santa Cruz, San Mateo and San Francisco Counties where no existing Design and CNC manufacturing programs exist.

-I.C.2 CTE Programs: Advisory Board Input: Developing an advanced manufacturing program to advance new and incumbent workers: As a recommendation of our advisory group, the DMT department continues to add advanced manufacturing equipment and curriculum with the help of our industry partners.
+I.C.2 CTE Programs: Labor Market Demand and Industry Trends:: Developing an advanced manufacturing program to advance new and incumbent workers: As a recommendation of our advisory group, the DMT department continues to add advanced manufacturing equipment and curriculum with the help of our industry partners.
 With the addition of the \$1 million dollar donation from the Gene Haas Foundation and the continuous support of HAAS Automation, and Siemens Corp., the DMT department is one of the most advanced manufacturing programs at a community college in the country.
 With continued support from companies such as SolidWorks, PTC, Autodesk, Stratysys, Markforged, Sandvick Coromat, Mastercam and Blasercut, the college continues to train at a high level using advanced manufacturing equipment, such as touch probes, carbide tools, high speed machining, advanced cad-cam software, coolants, advanced CAD software, 3D printers and scanners.
 As recommended and supported by our advisory and the State of California, the DMT department has completed a Quality Technician Certificate of Achievement, which will create another untapped employment avenue for DMT students. (due to inspection lab renovation schedule overrun, the program will debut in Summer/Fall 2018) With the advancement of technology, the DMT department will supply the labor market with higher skilled employees capable of very successful careers in advanced manufacturing and design.
 The advisory continues to applaud the addition of advanced manufacturing software and equipment with ongoing funds supported by SWP and the Regional Workforce program.

-I.D.1 Academic Services & Learning Resources: #Faculty served:

-I.D.2 Academic Services & Learning Resources: #Students served:

-I.D.3 Academic Services & Learning Resources: #Staff Served:

-- I.E.1 Full time faculty (FTEF): 6.7

-- I.E.2 #Student Employees:

-- I.E.3 % Full-time : PT Faculty decreased 10%

-- I.E.4 #Staff Employees: 2

-- I.E.5 Changes in Employees/Resources: N/A

-II.A Enrollment Trends: The DMT department (combined MCNC/CDI) has only two years of solid data as per FHDA Program Review data sheet:
+- I.D.1 Academic Services & Learning Resources: #Faculty served: - I.D.2 Academic Services & Learning Resources: #Students served: - I.D.3 Academic Services & Learning Resources: #Staff Served: - I.E.1 Full time faculty (FTEF): 6.5 - I.E.2 #Student Employees: - I.E.3 Ratio % of Full -time Faculty Compared to % Part-time Faculty Teaching: PT Faculty decreased 10% - I.E.4 # Staff Employees: - I.E.4 #Staff Employees: 2 - I.E.5 Changes in Employees/Resources: N/A - II.A Enrollment Trends: The DMT department (combined MCNC/CDI) has only three years of solid data as per FHDA Program Review data sheet:

-Due to the sudden high demand in the bay area for DeAnza Design and Manufacturing students in 2016-17 there was a solid increase in enrollment from 2015-16.
+Due to the sudden high demand in the bay area for DeAnza Design and Manufacturing students in 2016-17 there was a solid increase in enrollment from 2015-16 and kept steady to average numbers in 2017-18

-2015-16 - 2016-17 Enrollment Data Unduplicated Headcount 2015-16 499 2016-17 590 18.2% Increase Census Enrollment 2015-16 1,397 2016-17 1,551 11.0% Increase
+2015-16 - 2016-17 Enrollment Data

+Unduplicated Headcount 2015-16 499 2016-17 590 2017-18 583 16.8% Increase over 3 years

+Census Enrollment 2015-16 1,397 2016-17 1,551 2017-18 1,396 -0.1% Increase over 3 years

 The economy in the bay area will predict future enrollment trends.
 In recent discussions with Applied Materials mangers, their local large manufacturing contractors are at capacity due to shortage of manufacturing employees.
 This might predict a future of more students going to work without completing their educational goals (Certificate of Achievement and AS Degrees), but having skills needed to work in industry to provide for their families.
-The department goal is to continue to create advanced classes with SWP and Regional funds to retain students to continue their eduction goals, which will increase their career and wage opportunities, as well as attract new students into the field.
+The department goal is to continue to create advanced classes with SWP and Regional funds to retain students to continue their education goals, which will increase their career and wage opportunities, as well as attract new students into the field.